mvolkmann/blog/src/tailwind.md

 To see all the Tailwind properties that can be customized, create a new configuration file by entering `npx tailwindcss init --full`.
 This creates the file `tailwind.config.js`.
-You may wish to save this file for later reference rather.
+You may wish to save this file for later reference.
 It's best not to edit this version of the file because it will be difficult to find properties that have been modified from their default values.
 Consider renaming it to `tailwind.config-full.js`.